 Web site visitors today use various devices to access web pages.
 You’ve probably visited a website with your mobile phone or a tablet, right?

-In 2008 the share of visitors from mobile devices was negligible (below 1%), but since then that share is steadily increasing and is approaching 20% according to statistical data (as of October 2013, source: Wikipedia).
-This means that every fifth visitor to your web site is using a mobile device that:
+In 2008 the share of visitors from mobile devices was negligible (below 1%), but since then that share is steadily increasing and is approaching over 50% according to statistical data (as of October 2019, source: Wikipedia).
+This means that every second visitor to your web site is using a mobile device that: